Skip to Main Content

 • Make sure you upload ALL the files associated with the paper, including all supplemental materials.

 • Remember that it is a violation of most publishers' copyright to upload the final copy-edited version of the manuscript from the journal, so it is best to upload the final corrected authors' version of the post-peer reviewed text and the original figures and tables.
-If you cannot access these files, you should ask the journal or publisher if you may upload their version to NIHMS.
+If you cannot access these files, you should ask the journal or publisher to provide you with the authors accepted version.

 • Check the box to certify that you have uploaded all files associated with the publication.